crazypigeon/mmr_to_fitbit_sync/README.md

 This repo contains a small collection of scripts I use to copy my fitness data between services.

-I run them once around 15 minutes using a cron job on my Raspberry Pi.
+I have each script run every 15 minutes offset (GC->Strava and then Strava->Fitbit) using a cron job on my Raspberry Pi.

 Right now the main focus is Garmin Connect to Strava and then Strava to FitBit.